 Whenever possible I use eco-friendly, biodegradable detergent to avoid unnecessary nasty waste and make sure that I am being as kind to the environment as possible.

-Avoid detergents that contain bleach as this can damage the carpet fibres and even revolve the dyes that give the carpet their color.
+Avoid detergents that contain bleach as this can damage the carpet fibres and even revolve the dyes that give the carpet its color.

 Let the detergent soak into the carpet fibres for a few minutes and then use the scrubbing brush on the stained area.
 I find that working the stained patch in several different motions really helps to lose the fibres and release the stain.